 And the CFPB confirmed that reality again.
 With 5.66 million federal loans that they’re currently servicing, they manage 21% of all federal student loans.
 Within the last year, the CFPB has fielded 3,717 complaints from Navient customers.

-This equates to 656 complaints per million customers, which is over 2.5 times more complaints per customer than the company with the second-most complaints (FedLoan).
+Factoring in the number of borrowers that the Federal Student Aid office says it services, that equates to 656 complaints per million customers.
+That’s over 2.5 times more complaints per customer than the company with the second-most complaints (FedLoan).

 To put things into an even better perspective, Navient accounted for 45% of all student loan servicing complaints the CFPB has received over the past year.